 Important: Resources.
-You will require the latest LTR version of LTR version of QGIS.
+You will require the latest LTR version of QGIS (A Coruna 3.10).

 This exercise does not require any data files.
 However, you need a web browser.
 We recommend Google Chrome because you will need to translate some webpages to English.